Hoangsonmoitapcode/Map-Routing/README.md

 - Health check endpoints
 - Performance metrics
 - Error logging and tracking

-## 🤝 Contributing

-### Development Setup
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-### Code Structure
-- Follow PEP 8 style guidelines
-- Add type hints for functions
-- Include docstrings for classes and methods
-- Write unit tests for new features

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-### Common Issues
-1. **Database Connection**: Ensure PostgreSQL is running and accessible
-2. **Missing Dependencies**: Run `pip install -r requirements.txt`
-3. **Port Conflicts**: Check if ports 8000 and 8501 are available
-4. **Memory Issues**: Increase Docker memory allocation for large graphs

-### Getting Help
-- Check the API documentation at `/docs`
-- Review the test files for usage examples
-- Open an issue for bug reports or feature requests

-## 🔮 Future Enhancements

-- Real-time traffic data integration
-- Multi-modal transportation support
-- Advanced flood prediction models
-- Mobile application development
-- Performance optimization for larger datasets

----

 **Note**: This system is optimized for Vietnamese urban areas, particularly Hanoi.
 For other regions, you may need to adjust the geocoding parameters and coordinate systems.